 Book review: Court of Lions by Somaiya Daud (Mirage #2)

-I rated Court of Lions by Somaiya Daud 4 stars on Goodreads.
+I rated Court of Lions by Somaiya Daud three stars on Goodreads.
 If you read my review of Mirage, you might recall I had a few questions about Amani’s supposed passion for writing poetry, and about where Maram was disappearing to for days and weeks at a time.
-I’m happy to report the second book answered half my questions.
+WELL, the second book answered half of my questions.

 On the one hand, we find out Maram was off getting in touch with her Kushaila roots and falling in love with Aghraas (which I was thrilled Daud went this direction with one of the main characters).